Opening the Heart Again: Forgiveness Exercises and Meditations

 On another note, I’ve found that forgiveness in relationships is a crucial practice for me.
 I love my partner, but I naturally have some small resentments.
 These can be triggered or come up in small moments of difficulty, effect my behavior in general in the relationship, and arise out of nowhere.
 As with all practices, forgiveness is a spectrum and takes time.
 We continually work to forgive, open the heart back up, and move forward into new experiences.

 Forgiveness takes practice.
 Rather than sit around hoping for forgiveness to just come to us, we can actively work with forgiveness exercises to cultivate this quality.
 We’ve included a few instructions for each of these practices, and links to guidance and further exercises.
+You can also check out our mindfulness exercises for more activities to investigate these qualities.

 Writing is an incredibly useful tool for many things.
 It can be a form of meditation, inquiry, and help us clarify our experience.
 A great example of this is the 4th step inventory in twelve-step programs.
 When we put it down on paper and go through the process of writing, we are offered a way to think through our thoughts and perhaps see something we didn’t know was present.